maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo3.md

 ## Gene Ontology

+The [**Gene Ontology (GO)**](https://geneontology.org/) provides a rigorously defined set of concepts that describe the functions of gene products.
+It uses a **controlled vocabulary** to consistently describe gene functions and improve data integration, comparability, and interoperability across databases and studies.
+GO develops a computational model of biological systems, ranging from the molecular to the organism level, across all species in the tree of life.
+GO aims to **provide a comprehensive representation of the current scientific knowledge** about the functions of gene products, namely, proteins and non-coding RNA molecules.

 The **Gene Ontology (GO)** provides a rigorously defined set of concepts that describe the functions of gene products.
+It uses a **controlled vocabulary** to consistently describe gene knowledge and improve data integration, comparability, and interoperability across databases and studies.
 GO develops a computational model of biological systems, ranging from the molecular to the organism level, across all species in the tree of life.
 GO aims to **provide a comprehensive representation of the current scientific knowledge** about the functions of gene products, namely, proteins and non-coding RNA molecules.

-GO is organized in three aspects.
+GO is organized into [three hierarchical, structured ontologies (tree-like categories)](https://amigo.geneontology.org/amigo/dd_browse) that describe gene products in terms of molecular function, biological processe and cellular component.
+Specifically:

 - **GO Molecular Functions (MF)** describe activities that occur at the molecular level, such as “DNA binding transcription factor activity” or “histone deacetylase activity”.
 - **Biological Processes (BP)** represent the larger processes or ‘biological programs’ accomplished by multiple molecular activities.
 Examples of broad biological process terms are “transcription” or “signal transduction”.
 - **Cellular Components (CC)** are the cellular structures in which a gene product performs a function, either cellular compartments (e.g., “nucleus” or “chromatin”), or stable macromolecular complexes of which they are parts (e.g., “RNA polymerase II”).